huizebruin/s0tool/README.md

 ****
 ## Update function
 04-08-2022 : <br> I'm working on a feature to keep this tool always up to date with the latest version on github.
+This can be done by the ESPHome dashboard by now.
 ***

 Have fun with this tool.<br>